 Attackers don’t think in silos, and security tooling should defend across the increasingly interdependent mesh of our infrastructure.
-Today at KubeCon + CloudNativeCon North America, Uptycs is announcing enhanced threat detection and hardening capabilities for Kubernetes and container deployments.
+Today at KubeCon + CloudNativeCon North America, Uptycs is announcing enhanced container threat detection and hardening capabilities for Kubernetes and container deployments.

-The offering unifies monitoring and threat detection across the control plane (Kubernetes, including managed services) and data plane (running nodes and containers) of your environment so that your analysts have more context when triaging and investigating alerts.
+The offering unifies monitoring and container threat detection across the control plane (Kubernetes, including managed services) and data plane (running nodes and containers) of your environment so that your analysts have more context when triaging and investigating alerts.
 These enhancements also stretch back deeper into the CI/CD pipeline with registry scanning, secrets scanning during the build and deploy stages, and NSA/CISA Kubernetes hardening checks for drift detection.

 Interested in the detailed product information?
 Download the product sheet for our KSPM and CWPP capabilities.